Electronics and semiconductor manufacturing industry in India: Investments in Semiconductor Industry in India

 Starting January 1, 2022, the government started taking applications under its incentive scheme in developing a full ecosystem for the chip manufacturing industry and expects at least a dozen semiconductor manufacturers to start setting up local factories in the next several years.

+The Ministry of Finance has proposed a 71% increase in funding to ₹13,104.50 crore for the manufacturing of chips and electronics in the 2024 Union budget of India.

+In 2024, the Government of India has approved the establishment of four semiconductor manufacturing units in the country as part of the Semicon India Programme.
+Additionally, nine projects have received approval under the Scheme for Promotion of Manufacturing of Electronic Components and Semiconductors (SPECS).
+These initiatives are expected to generate approximately 15,710 jobs, significantly contributing to the growth of the semiconductor and electronics sectors in India.

+The Uttar Pradesh government is actively working to establish the state as a prominent hub for semiconductor manufacturing.
+Currently, it has received four to five investment proposals amounting to ₹40,000 crore.
+This initiative coincides with the upcoming three-day Semicon India 2024 event, highlighting the state's commitment to advancing its capabilities in the semiconductor sector.

 Investments in fabrication plants in India

 As of mid 2016, there were no operational commercial Semiconductor fabrication plants in India.

 The Centre of Excellence in Nanoelectronics (CEN), at the Indian Institute of Technology – Bombay, has a lab-like fab facility collaborated between IIT Bombay and IISc Bangalore that offers research in the design, fabrication and characterization of traditional CMOS Nano-electronic devices, Novel Material based devices (III-V Compound Semiconductor devices, Spintronics, Opto-electronics), Micro Electromechanical Systems (MEMS), NEMS, Bio-MEMS, polymer based devices and solar Photovoltaics to researchers across academia, industry and government laboratories, all over India.
 The center also offers support in device fabrication technologies using sophisticated equipment under the Indian Nano Users Program (INUP) and acts as a linchpin for developing innovative technologies that can be tweaked and commercialized for spurring the nano-industrial growth in India.

-A foundry for producing GaN nano material proposed to be extended around the existing facility for producing gallium nitride transistors, at the IISc’s Centre for Nano Science and Engineering (CeNSE), Bangalore, at a cost of ₹ 3000 crore has received preliminary approval from the central government.
+A foundry for producing GaN nano material proposed to be extended around the existing facility for producing gallium nitride transistors, at the IISc's Centre for Nano Science and Engineering (CeNSE), Bangalore, at a cost of ₹ 3000 crore has received preliminary approval from the central government.